dukt/analytics-docs/Requesting-Analytics-API.md

 ## Request

 [`craft.analytics.api`](craft.analytics.api) lets you request Google Analytics' API from your templates.
-It returns a {entry:1632:link} object which is used to define the criteria and options of the request.
+It returns an `Analytics_RequestCriteriaModel` object which is used to define the criteria and options of the request.

 Most the of [Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/reference) request parameters are supported.
 You don't have to provide any profile id, the one you've set up in Analytics settings will automatically be used.